-Differentiation is a key pillar of the St Margaret's Quality Teaching and Learning Framework and as such is expected in all learning contexts at the school.
+Differentiation is a key pillar of the St Margaret's Quality Teaching and Learning Framework and, as such, is expected in all learning contexts at the school.
 It relates to every element of the learning environment and needs to shape all interactions with students.
-Ultimately differentiation means dealing with each student and her needs in the most effective way for her.
-It involves ensuring that the curriculum is accessible to each girl regardless of her particular level of development or understanding.
+Ultimately, differentiation means dealing with each student and their needs in the most effective way for them.
+It involves ensuring that the curriculum is accessible to each student regardless of their particular level of development or understanding.
+It is also reflected in the Core Plus Cluster program.